-Adequate security means security commensurate with the risk and magnitude of the harm resulting from the loss, misuse, or unauthorized access to or modification of information.
-Systems and applications used by Relying Parties operate effectively and provide appropriate confidentiality, integrity, and availability.
+Adequate security means protections commensurate with the risk and magnitude of the harm resulting from the loss, misuse, or unauthorized access to or modification of information.
+Systems and applications used by Relying Parties operate securely and provide appropriate protection for confidentiality, integrity, and availability.